Goodbye Seduction, Hello Coupons

 “Since when is overpaying a status symbol?” asks a magazine ad for the 2009 Borrego sport utility sold by Kia Motors America.
 Prices for the Borrego, proclaimed to be “a new kind of luxury S.U.V.,” begin at under $27,000.

-Procter & Gamble compares a product that is part of its Olay line of skin care products with more costly alternatives.
+A campaign from Procter & Gamble compares a product that is part of its Olay line of skin care products with more costly alternatives.

 Olay Regenerist Micro-Sculpting Cream, which costs less than $30, is “more effective than the department store cream costing $350,” an ad asserts. “(You just don’t get a chic shopping bag.)”